mralbertk/dsti-devops-final/README.md

 But  fortunately, a good friend of mine is the Lead SRE for World of Warcraft ...
 I asked him for troubleshooting tips, and he pointed out that both pods needed to be connected to a service in order to communicate.
 From there, I found the [post on Stackoverflow](https://stackoverflow.com/a/50221754) that helped me solve the problem.

+#### Istio
+My initial deployment with Istio was done fairly quickly; I simply installed it in addition to the existing K8s deployment, injected the sidecar proxies  and configured the ingress gateway plus one virtual service that routed all traffic to the existing load balancer.

+However, I did not think that this was a particular satisfying solution.
+After all, instead of deploying a proper service mesh I had only added some sidecar pods but the internal was managed by the load balancer, not via the envoys.

+So I spent a while studying the bookinfo example from the Istio quick start guide and re-configured my deployment to have a proper service mesh.

 ## Author
 **Albert KONRAD**